kwgoodman/la/doc/source/work.rst

 Indexing
 --------

+There are several ways to access subsets of a larry:

+* :ref:`regular_indexing`
+* :ref:`label_indexing`
+* :ref:`misc_indexing`

+.. _regular_indexing:

+Regular indexing
+""""""""""""""""

-In most cases, indexing into a larry is similar to indexing into a Numpy
+Indexing into a larry is similar to indexing into a Numpy array:
-array:
 ::
     >>> y = larry([[1.0, 2.0], [3.0, 4.0]], [['a', 'b'], [11, 13]])
     >>> y[:,0]